MrLesk/agents-council/README.md

 ## Features

-- Agent-to-Agent communication via MCP stdio server
+- Agent-to-Agent communication via MCP stdio server (not to confuse with [a2a](https://a2a-protocol.org))
 - Agents can join the council, submit questions and continue with their own sessions after they collected enough feedback
 - Markdown or JSON text output for agent readability or automation
 - Local, private state stored on disk.
 Can run fully offline when using local models.